-If you’re looking to send money to West Bank and Gaza, but aren’t sure where to start, you’ve come to the right place.
+If you’re looking to send money to the West Bank and Gaza, but aren’t sure where to start, you’ve come to the right place.
 We’ve designed this handy comparison guide to help you weigh your options to find the best deal possible.

 The first question you should ask yourself before sending money to the region is whether you should use a bank or a money transfer company.
 Check out some of the main differences between both services below.

 - Banks.
 Banks will typically use wire transfers to send money overseas, with fees ranging from $20 – $100.
 Exchange rates often add an extra margin to push the cost through the roof, and it usually takes between 2 – 5 business days for banks to process transactions.